• Skip to primary navigation

 Yes!
 AJD graduates receive the same degree as other JD students.

 Yes!
-AJD graduates receive the same degree as other JD students and are eligible to take the bar examination in all U.S. jurisdictions when all other requirements for admission are also met.
-Special note for online programs: based on current guidelines, graduates will qualify for the Bar exam in every state other than New York.
-We recommend all students check with their respective state’s bar to confirm the requirements.
+AJD graduates receive the same degree as JD graduates and eligibility to take the bar examination when all other requirements for admission are also met.

 Our Director of Bar Success is available to guide our AJDs in understanding the bar requirements in the different jurisdictions, and selecting the jurisdiction that is best suited for each individual student.
 Note that each jurisdiction in the U.S. sets their own rules and requirements for licensure and eligibility to sit for the bar exam and it is each applicant’s responsibility to understand their qualifications for eligibility.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.